You are here

 When is the deadline for submission?

-All titles must be received by May 1 to be included in the July exhibition.
+All titles must be received by May 1 (occasionally extended to May 15) to be included in the July exhibition.
 This ensures that we have sufficient time to catalog your title and included it in our print exhibition catalog.

 Is there any paperwork to fill out?